 Introduction

 When ENCs were first introduced most HOs used their paper chart series as the source for this new vector product.
 Unfortunately, while enabling the relatively quick creation of ENC data, it has also led to some more unforeseen issues.
 One of the principle advantages of using ECDIS for navigation is that the system enables the setting of a safety contour, differentiating the safe and unsafe water.
-This can only accurately be achieved if the data within the ECDIS contains enough depth contours.
+This can only accurately be achieved if the data within the ECDIS includes higher density contour intervals.
 Many of our ENCs today only contain the standard series of contour lines mirroring the paper chart as specified in IHO S-4 B-411.
 This results in some vessels having to navigate in waters indicated on the ECDIS as dangerous, when in reality the vessel is still safe and has not reached the maximum permitted water depth.

-There is also an emerging requirement for Electronic Navigational Charts (ENC) covering commercial ports to include significantly greater scale and bathymetric content levels than any equivalent paper chart.
+There is also an emerging requirement for Electronic Navigational Charts (ENC) covering commercial ports to include significantly larger scale and higher bathymetric content levels than any equivalent paper chart.
 This requirement is driven by:

-the increasing size of vessels in relation to ports and their channels,
+the increasing size of vessels in relation to ports and their channels; and confined waters,

 reduced under-keel depth margins as more vessel sailings are required within each tidal window,